 All of my toiletries on my business trip packing list are travel sized, so that I do not have to worry about checking a bag.
 I keep shower items (shampoo, conditioner, face wash) in a separate plastic bag from my remaining items, so that when I am fast to unpack after arriving at the hotel.
 I use this TSA-approved clear toiletry bag to keep my items organized.

-Refreshed Each Week
+Refreshed Each Week While Traveling for Work

 When I am traveling for work, I always bring enough clothes for the number of days that I am traveling, plus one extra day.
 You never know when you will spill something on your shirt, or you get stranded somewhere overnight!
 If I was traveling for work Monday through Thursday (3 nights), and I dressed business professional and wore a suit on the plane there, then I would pack in my suitcase: